 *California students receiving Cal Grant funds are not eligible to receive aid beyond a student's financial need.

-Intended for students who are members of an LCMS congregation and who plan to pursue a LCMS church career, if not eligible for the LCMS Church Vocations Scholarship.
+The Christ College Scholarship is for applicants who are members of an LCMS congregation and who plan to pursue a LCMS church career, if not eligible for the LCMS Church Vocations Scholarship.
 Students must maintain a minimum GPA of 2.5 cumulative and GPA of 2.8 in certification course work, and plan to pursue a career in a church work profession (Education, Seminary, Deaconess, DCE, and Parish Music).

 In addition to the financial aid offered through Concordia University, church work students are also eligible for the following scholarships and grants.